Sitback/docker-containers/README.md

 ####### SB Wrapper

-The sb.sh is very simple CLI wrapper for common docker tasks.
+The sb.sh isr very simple CLI wrapper for common docker tasks.

 It is not an orchastration tool, other projects do that. sb.sh should only be: